rust-lang/rust/text/0000-cmp-ops-reform.md

 using these operators is much more clear.

 Fortunately, there is no loss in expressiveness, since you can always implement the trait on reference types.
+However, for types that *do* need to be taken by reference, there is a slight loss in ergonomics since you may need to explicitly borrow the operands with `&`.
+The upside is that the ownership semantics become clearer: they more closely resemble normal function arguments.

-By keeping Rhs as an input trait on the trait, you can overload on the types of both operands via [multidispatch](https://github.com/rust-lang/rfcs/pull/195).
-By defaulting Rhs to `Self`, in
+By keeping `Rhs` as an input trait on the trait, you can overload on the types of both operands via [multidispatch](https://github.com/rust-lang/rfcs/pull/195).
+By defaulting `Rhs` to `Self`, in
 [the future](https://github.com/rust-lang/rfcs/pull/213) it will be possible to simply say `T: Add` as shorthand for `T: Add<T>`, which is the common case.